nstanford5/ERC20/ERC20.md

   });
 ```

-Expanding on the `.define` block we want to also set an allowed amount of tokens and the related View.
+Expanding on the `.define` block we want to also set an allowed amount of tokens and its related View.
 ###### index.rsh
 ```js
   .define(() => {